UnitTestBot/UTBotJava/utbot-python/README.md

 UTBot Python has been tested on Python 3.8 and 3.9.
 Some syntax from Python 3.10 is not supported.

-Usually nothing has to be done manually, but if you have any troubles with requirements refer to [requirements section](docs/CLI.md#requirements) in CLI documentation.
+Usually nothing has to be done manually, but if you have any troubles with requirements, refer to [requirements section](docs/CLI.md#requirements) in CLI documentation.

 ## IntelliJ IDEA plugin